alexandervantrijffel/kubernetes-tools/README.md

-# Setup a new kubernetes cluster
+# Setup a new kubernetes cluster on bare metal

 Execute the following commands, replace IP-of-master: